 Implementation and Next Steps

 MIE will not start from scratch.
 TCP has been successfully implemented in all basins subject to tropical storms, coordinating operational actions and capacity building.
-MIE can also benefit from the success, lessons learned and challenges from the three other initiatives (CIFDP, FFGS and SWFDP) [DC]and flood forecasting activities and projects [DC].
+MIE can also benefit from the success, lessons learned and challenges from the three other initiatives (CIFDP, FFGS and SWFDP) and flood forecasting activities and projects .

 Synergies and operational linkages have already been started in several sub-regions, which clearly showed the need for and benefit from an interoperable environment.
 Since each of the aforementioned WMO programmes and initiatives have been developed independently, it is important that each still works successfully as a single component.
 The next step is to integrate those activities to further enhance their operations in an interoperable environment.